Quiin Abenakyo

 Quiin Abenakyo (born 11 February 1996) is a Ugandan model and beauty pageant titleholder who was crowned Miss Uganda 2018.
 She represented Uganda at Miss World 2018 in China and was crowned Miss World Africa 2018.
 At the Miss World 2018 contest, Abenakyo was a winner in the head to head challenge portion of the contest, and she placed in the Top 5 overall.
 She is the first Ugandan to place this high in this annual pageant.

 Background and education

 Abenakyo was born in Mayuge District, in February 1996, to Ugandan parents, Charles Sembera, a Musoga, from Mayuge District and Alice Kyamulesire, a Mutooro, from Kabarole District.
 She attended St. Joseph’s Girls Nsambya for high school and then graduated with a degree in business computing, from Makerere University Business School.
+In 2024, she graduated from the Korea Advanced Institute of Science and Technology (KAIST) with a Master of Science in Information and Communication Technology.

 2018 Miss Uganda pageant

 During the 2018 Miss Uganda competition, Abenakyo beat 21 other contestants to win the crown.
 The competition was held at the Kampala Sheraton Hotel.
 The chief judge at the event was Zari Hassan, who also doubles as the patron of the Miss Uganda beauty pageant.
 She won a Toyota Wish compact multi-purpose vehicle.
 In addition, Abenakyo and the top two runners-up, Patience Martha Ahebwa and Trya Margach were awarded scholarships to the Uganda Aviation School that include airline cabin crew training.